myfear/alpakka-jdbc/README.md

 The database in this example is H2.
 Main reason for this is, that it is super easy to setup and configure in a Maven build.
 You can of course use any of the [Slick supported databases](http://slick.lightbend.com/doc/3.2.1/supported-databases.html).

 ### Dependencies
-You can find the dependencies in the project [pom.xml](https://github.com/myfear/alpakka-jdbc/blob/master/pom.xml#L9) The main dependencies of this project are `akka-stream-${scala.version}`, `akka-stream-alpakka-slick-${scala.version}` and `akka-http-${scala.version}`.
-Don't worry about the Scala version.
-In this case it identifies the binary compatibility.
+You can find the dependencies in the project [pom.xml#L9](https://github.com/myfear/alpakka-jdbc/blob/master/pom.xml#L9) The main dependencies of this project are `akka-stream-${scala.version}`, `akka-stream-alpakka-slick-${scala.version}` and `akka-http-${scala.version}`.
+Don't worry about the Scala version. as part of the `artifactId` it identifies binary compatibility with specific Scala versions.
+Remember: We love Scala and Java.
 To make it easier, it is captured in a Maven property: `<scala.version>2.12</scala.version>`
 You also need to add the JDBC driver(s) for the specific relational database(s) to your project.
 In this case, it is `com.h2database.h2`.

 ### Preparation (DB and execution)
 The h2 database needs initial setup and a clean start state.
 Instead of working with integration tests and a complex setup, it is easier to use the `sql-maven-plugin`.
 Use [this plugin](http://www.mojohaus.org/sql-maven-plugin/) to execute SQL statements in a combination of strings, a list of files and/or a set of files through sqlCommand, srcFiles, and fileset configurations respectively.
 In the plugin configuration  [pom.xmlL59](https://github.com/myfear/alpakka-jdbc/blob/master/pom.xml#L59) both the database location and the setup scripts are configured.
 The `exec-maven-plugin` configures the convenient [pom.xml#L43](https://github.com/myfear/alpakka-jdbc/blob/master/pom.xml#L43) start with the `exec:java` goal.

 ### Run the example
+Let's get things started:
 ```
 mvn exec:java
 ```

-### Use
+### Try it out
 Navigate to `http://localhost:8080/`and see a list of User objects being streamed from the database via a WebSocket connection to the browsers `<textarea>`.

 Navigate to `http://localhost:8080/more` and populate another 50 users to the database.
 Refresh `http://localhost:8080/` and see the updated list.

+### The DBProcessor
+As you might have imagined, everything starts with the `DBProcessor` class.